-Over 4.4 million Canadians (one out of every seven) live with some form of disability.
+22% of Canadians (1 in 4.5) live with some form of disability.
 That’s a substantial group of users you cannot afford to overlook in your building project or public space.

-CNIB developed the first edition of Clearing Our Path in 1998 to address the need for information on creating accessible environments for people with vision loss.
-CNIB’s recommended guidelines came out of 20 years of providing universal design consulting expertise in Canada, not to mention our long history, going back to 1918, of offering services and support for Canadians with vision loss and being the only national organization to do so.
-Since its release, this manual has become an invaluable tool for architects, designers, building owners, planners, standards bodies, and others interested in making indoor and outdoor spaces universally accessible.
+The CNIB Foundation developed the first edition of Clearing Our Path in 1998 to address the need for information on creating accessible environments for people who are blind.
+CNIB’s recommended guidelines came out of 20 years of providing universal design consulting expertise in Canada, not to mention our long history, going back to 1918, of offering services and support for Canadians who are blind and being the only national organization to do so.
+Since its first release in 1998, this manual has become an invaluable tool for architects, designers, building owners, planners, standards bodies, and others interested in making indoor and outdoor spaces universally accessible.

-This second edition of Clearing Our Path builds on the first by providing updated information based on new research, new international standards, emerging technology, and universal design principles.
+The second edition of Clearing Our Path, released in 2009, built on the first by providing updated information based on new research, new international standards, emerging technology, and universal design principles.

 In 2016, the CNIB Foundation, with support from the Government of Canada, was able to, once again, update our guidelines based on new and emerging best practices as well as making this resource available online in both of Canada's official languages.